bryanchance/flow/README.md

 └──────────────────────────────────────────────────┘
 ```

-# Finca Server
+# Fynca Server
-The Finca server manages job submissions.
+The Fynca server manages job submissions.
 It provides a GRPC API that is used by clients
 to submit and manage render jobs.

-# Finca CLI
+# Fynca CLI
-The Finca CLI manages render jobs from the command line.
+The Fynca CLI manages render jobs from the command line.
 It is intended as an administrative
-interface to the Finca server as it provides all configuration options.
+interface to the Fynca server as it provides all configuration options.

 ```
 NAME: